socialalgo/HIM/README.md

 ├─ requirements.txt
 └─ setup.py
 ```
 For training mode, shift the dataset_id of EulerNet_default to twitter_data_train in model_config.yaml.
-And execute the code as follows:
+Before running, you should unzip the file in FuxiCTR-main-HIM/data/twitter_data_train and then execute the code as follows:

 ```
 python run_expid.py
 ```

 For testing mode, shift the dataset_id of EulerNet_default to twitter_data_test in model_config.yaml.
+Before running, you should copy the extra files from the FuxiCTR-main-HIM/data/twitter_data_train to the FuxiCTR-main-HIM/data/twitter_data_test.
 And execute the code as follows:

 ```
 python run_pred.py